karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 With this first SPA page I needed to figure out how to do the following things using ClojureScript (and in the backend side using Clojure/Ring):

-- **[Reagent](https://reagent-project.github.io/)**: how to create the SPA page using Reagent.
+- **[Reagent](https://reagent-project.github.io/)**.
+How to create the SPA page using Reagent.
 - **GET and POST requests**.
-For these in the Frontend side I used [cljs-ajax](https://github.com/JulianBirch/cljs-ajax) ClojureScript library.
+For these in the Frontend side I used the [cljs-ajax](https://github.com/JulianBirch/cljs-ajax) ClojureScript library.
 In the backend side I used various [ring-clojure](https://github.com/ring-clojure) libraries and [compojure](https://github.com/weavejester/compojure) library.
 - **CORS** (Cross Origin Resource Handling).
 For cors handling I used [ring-cors](https://github.com/r0man/ring-cors) library in the backend side.
-- **HTML / Single Page Application (SPA) handling** in the SPA.
+- **HTML / Single Page Application (SPA) handling in the SPA**.
 For these I just studied various code examples and did some experimentation using Figwheel and remote REPL (see above how to configure them).
-- **Dynamic DOM manipulation** in the SPA.
-Again a lot of experimentation using remote REPL and added some helper variables (e.g. my-response-atom)  to code to be examined using remote REPL after using the SPA in the browser to examine the values of those variables.
+- **Dynamic DOM manipulation in the SPA**.
+Again a lot of experimentation using remote REPL.
+I also added some helper variables (e.g. my-response-atom)  to the code to be examined using remote REPL after using the SPA in the browser to examine the values of those variables.
-- **React components** using Reagent: How to create React components that can be reused (e.g. -input and -msg-field).
+- **React components using Reagent**.
+How to create React components that can be reused (e.g. -input and -msg-field).
-- **HTTP Response and Error handlers**: see functions -handler and -error-handler.
+- **HTTP Response and Error handlers**.
+See functions -handler and -error-handler.
-- **Simple interactivity in the SPA page**: e.g. the validation error / email already exists error / successful sign-in messages (see the two if functions at the end of signin-page function).
+- **Simple interactivity in the SPA page**.
+E.g. the validation error / email already exists error / successful sign-in messages (see the two if functions at the end of signin-page function).

 Some example screenshots of the page: